Juniper/terraform-provider-apstra/docs/resources/datacenter_connectivity_template_interface.md

 Required:

-- `name` (String) Label used on the Primitive "block" in the Connectivity Template
 - `network` (String) Destination network in CIDR notation
 - `share_ip_endpoint` (Boolean) Indicates whether the next-hop IP address is shared across multiple remote systems.
 Default:  Default: `false`